ryurina/MintEdu/README.md

 **1. Predictable Low-Cost Economics ($0.0001 per transaction)**

 - **Token Creation**: Each student loan application creates a unique HTS token.
-Traditional blockchain networks charge $5-50 per token creation, making micro-loans economically unfeasible.
+Traditional hashgraph networks charge $5-50 per token creation, making micro-loans economically unfeasible.
 Hedera's $0.0001 token creation fee enables us to tokenize even small $500-1000 student loans profitably.
 - **Investment Transactions**: With potentially hundreds of small investors funding each loan ($50-500 investments), transaction fees must be negligible.
 At $0.0001 per transfer, we can process 10,000 transactions for just $1, ensuring the platform remains accessible to both small investors and students.
 - **Financial Sustainability**: Our platform charges 0% intermediary fees to students.
 This is only possible because Hedera's predictable costs allow us to build a sustainable business model on volume rather than high per-transaction margins.